3.2. Cyber Triage Collector Tool¶

 This chapter outlines how to collect data with a focus on the Cyber Triage Collector.
 You should understand the Collector even if you have your own collection tool because:

-The next chapter will focus on importing the collected data into Cyber Triage.
+The next chapter of this manual focuses on importing already collected data into Cyber Triage.

-The Cyber Triage Collector is a separate program that will extract the key files and artifacts from a live system or data set.
-It is used on all imported data sets.
+The Cyber Triage Collector is a separate program that will extract the key files and artifacts from a live system or data source (it is used behind the scenes on many of the 3rd party collections).

-In many situations, Cyber Triage will run the Collector automatically.
+In some situations, Cyber Triage will run the Collector automatically.
 In others, you will need to manually launch it or configure IT infrastructure to do so.

 When adding data into Cyber Triage, you will at some point be prompted for what kinds of data to extract and import.
 For example: